python/cpython/Doc/extending/extending.rst

 In languages like C or C++, the programmer is responsible for dynamic allocation and deallocation of memory on the heap.
-In C, this is done using the functions :cfunc:`malloc` and :cfunc:`free`.
+In C, this is done using the functions :c:func:`malloc` and :c:func:`free`.
 In C++, the operators ``new`` and ``delete`` are used with essentially the same meaning and we'll restrict the following discussion to the C case.

-Every block of memory allocated with :cfunc:`malloc` should eventually be returned to the pool of available memory by exactly one call to :cfunc:`free`.
+Every block of memory allocated with :c:func:`malloc` should eventually be returned to the pool of available memory by exactly one call to :c:func:`free`.
-It is important to call :cfunc:`free` at the right time.
-If a block's address is forgotten but :cfunc:`free` is not called for it, the memory it occupies cannot be reused until the program terminates.
+It is important to call :c:func:`free` at the right time.
+If a block's address is forgotten but :c:func:`free` is not called for it, the memory it occupies cannot be reused until the program terminates.
 This is called a :dfn:`memory leak`.
-On the other hand, if a program calls :cfunc:`free` for a block and then continues to use the block, it creates a conflict with re-use of the block through another :cfunc:`malloc` call.
+On the other hand, if a program calls :c:func:`free` for a block and then continues to use the block, it creates a conflict with re-use of the block through another :c:func:`malloc` call.
 This is called :dfn:`using freed memory`.
 It has the same bad consequences as referencing uninitialized data --- core dumps, wrong results, mysterious crashes.